Unity Catalog best practices

 Organize your data

 Databricks recommends using catalogs to provide segregation across your organization’s information architecture.
 Often this means that catalogs correspond to a software development environment scope, team, or business unit.
 If you use workspaces as a data isolation tool—for example, using different workspaces for production and development environments, or a specific workspace for working with highly sensitive data, you can also bind a catalog to specific workspaces.
 This ensures that all processing of specified data is handled in the appropriate workspace.
-See (Optional) Assign a catalog to specific workspaces.
+See Limit catalog access to specific workspaces.

 A schema (also called a database) is the second layer of Unity Catalog’s three-level namespace and organizes tables, views, and volumes.
 You can use schemas to organize and define permissions for your assets.